 Cruise lines usually offer both a cruise-only price and an AIR/SEA price that includes connecting airfare, transfers between the airport and ship and baggage handling.
 In some instances, only the cruise-only fare is available.
 The prices shown on our site are typically cruise-only, but our cruise counselors will gladly provide an air-inclusive price if requested.

 That's a term that refers to anything you do off the ship, in port.
 At every stop, you'll have the option of exploring the area on your own or as part of a group with a planned itinerary.
 You might hike a tropical rain forest in the Caribbean, fish for king salmon in Alaska, tour Mayan ruins in the Yucatan Peninsula of Mexico, or take a sightseeing tour.

 Are all cruise ships the same?

 Absolutely not.
-They range from yacht-like vessels with 100 passengers to towering megaships with huge atriums and a maximum capacity of over 5,000 people.
+They range from yacht-like vessels with 100 passengers or less to towering megaships with huge atriums and a maximum capacity of over 5,000 people.

 Will I need a passport?

 All cruises require proof of citizenship.
 On some itineraries, a certified copy of your birth certificate and a driver's license or government-issued photo I.D. are sufficient, on most a passport is required (click here to read current passport advisories).
 Visas may also be required on the more exotic itineraries.
 Your cruise counselor will advise you on documents you will need depending on your itinerary.

 Is a cruise suitable for families with kids?